benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-P3.png)

-- P3 appears below a 'split by _relprop_' below a relationship.
+- P3 may appear below a 'split by _relprop_' below a relationship.
 The relationship may be wrapped by an 'L'
-- P3 appears below a 'split by _{pt/at/st}/< ett >_' below a relationship.
+- P3 may appear below a 'split by _{pt/at/st}/< ett >_' below a relationship.
 The relationship may be wrapped by an 'L'

 - {pt}/{at}/{st}/< ett > is a property tag / aggregation tag / split tag / entity type tag - defined on top of the filter (in a previous filtering step) or right of the relationship
 - _aggop_ is a _min/max/avg/sum_ aggregation of an ordinal property, or a _distinct_ aggregation of any property